The American Civil War: A tale of two Americas

 Source: https://pixabay.com/photos/civil-war-battle-america-story-74010/

-The American Civil War was fought between the years 1861-5, and it is considered to be one of the most significant events in the history of the United States history.
+The American Civil War was fought between the years 1861-65, and it is considered to be one of the most significant events in the history of the United States.

-On the surface, this conflict was caused by social and political disagreements about the validity of slavery in America.
+On the surface, this conflict was caused by social and political disagreements about the validity of slavery in America and the right for states to make their own decisions.

 The American Civil War was caused by a number of factors, including slavery, states’ rights, and economic differences between the North and South.